Our history

 Price and special mentions

-2017 : The Grand prix Savoir-faire was awarded to Les Forges de Montréal for their mastery of the practice of traditional blacksmithing, the "implementation of a shop broadcasting ancestral craft in an emblematic Montreal location", and for workshops offered to the public to showcase this heritage.
+2017 : The Grand Price Savoir-faire was awarded to Forges de Montréal for their mastery of the practice of traditional blacksmithing, the "implementation of a shop highlighting an ancestral craft in an emblematic Montreal location", and for their workshops offered to the public to retransmit this heritage.

 2019 : Montreal City Council declares traditional blacksmithing as Montreal's intangible cultural heritage.
 Read the declaration

-2019: LFM obtained official accreditation as a training body by the Ministry of Labour, Employment and Social Solidarity.
-For more information
+2019: Official accreditation as a training organization by the French Ministry of Labor, Employment and Social Solidarity.
+To find out more

-2020: Accreditation of the Forges de Montréal as an NGO by UNESCO.
-We can now be consulted and give our opinion on applications for intangible heritage in the field of forging!
+2020: accreditation of Forges de Montréal as an NGO by UNESCO.
+We can now be consulted and give our opinion on applications for intangible heritage status in the field of blacksmithing!

-From left to right: Allan Rozon, Ivan Savchev, Romain Francès, Mathieu Collette, Kayla Williamson and Martin Claudel, blacksmiths and friends of Les Forges de Montréal.
+From left to right: Allan Rozon, Ivan Savchev, Romain Francès, Mathieu Collette, Kayla Williamson and Martin Claudel, blacksmiths-collaborators and friends of Les Forges de Montréal.
 2017

-For Mathieu Collette, the forge trade was not just a passion or a profession: it represented the intangible heritage of our ancestors, an eco-responsible and sustainable way of production, and a bequest to future generations.
-Moreover, the traditional forge was an integral part of Mathieu's family, who descends from a line of blacksmiths and craftsmen.
+For Mathieu Collette, blacksmithing wasn't just a passion or a craft: it represented the intangible heritage of our ancestors, an eco-responsible and sustainable means of production, and a legacy to future generations.
+Indeed, traditional blacksmithing has been an integral part of Mathieu's family, as he descends from a line of blacksmiths and craftsmen.

 His father

-Pierre Collette, architect of the Ordre des architectes du Québec, restored the historic Notre-Dame du Très Saint-Sacrament church during the 1980s with architect Paul Goyer.
-Built in 1892 and burned down in 1982, the church was restored with ingenuity and great respect for the built heritage.
-The two architects used only traditional techniques, as in the creation of new handmade stained-glass windows, using the same techniques as in the 19 ͤ century.
-They also won the Price Habitas award for the quality of the renovation and restoration of the historic building.
+Pierre Collette, architect with the Ordre des architectes du Québec, restored the historic Notre-Dame du Très Saint-Sacrament church in the 1980s, with architect Paul Goyer.
+Built in 1892 and burnt down in 1982, the church was restored with ingenuity and great respect for its built heritage.
+The two architects used only traditional techniques, as in the creation of new handmade stained glass windows, using the same techniques as in the 19 ͤ century.
+In fact, they won the Price Habitas award for the quality of the renovation and restoration of the historic building.

 Pierre's grandfather, Adélard Collette (1893-1975), was a weaver and union representative based on Alexandre Street in Sherbrooke.
-He founded the Collette home construction cooperative to provide each of his eight children with a home of their own.
+He founded the Collette House Construction Cooperative to provide each of his eight children with a home of their own.
 He built eight houses, accompanied by his six sons and two sons-in-law.
-These construction sites not only acted as workshops to teach the carpentry and masonry trades to the workers, but also served to demonstrate that it was possible for a community to produce its own goods and become the owners of them.
-Today, the street on which he lived is called Adélard-Collette Street.
+These construction sites not only acted as workshops to teach the trades of carpenter, joiner and mason to the workers, but also served to demonstrate that it was possible for a community to produce and own its own property.
+Today, the street on which he lived is called Rue Adélard-Collette.

-Being sensitive to the cause of Quebec artisans, Pierre Collette co-founded Les Forges de Montréal with Mathieu, taking care of the architectural component of the restoration of the Riverside Pumping Station.
-He is now vice-chairman of the organization's board of directors.
+Being sensitive to the cause of Quebec artisans, Pierre Collette co-founded Les Forges de Montréal with Mathieu, handling the architectural side of the Riverside Pumping Station restoration.
+He is now Vice-Chairman of the organization's Board of Directors.

 Mathieu's mother, Lyne Goyer, is descended from a long line of blacksmiths.
 While her father Paul Goyer was an architect, it was her mother, Aline Robichon, who belonged to the family of blacksmiths who built and worked at the Forges du Saint-Maurice.
-Descendants of the Robichon family from Burgundy, they immigrated to New France to forge and repair the tools needed by the French settlers.
-This long line of blacksmiths greatly influenced Mathieu, who felt a very strong sense of belonging to this trade.
+Descendants of the Robichon family of Burgundy, they immigrated to New France to forge and repair the tools needed to settle the French colonists.
+This long line of blacksmiths greatly influenced Mathieu, who felt a strong sense of belonging to the trade.

-Families of Lyne Goyer and Pierre Collette, 1968
+Families by Lyne Goyer and Pierre Collette, 1968

 Aline Goyer, Fernando Collette, Lyne Goyer, Pierre Collette, Georgette Gauvin and Paul Goyer, 1968